 - 2 cups cooked turkey or chicken, cubed or shredded

-- Slivered or chopped almonds, optional
+- Slivered or chopped almonds or pecans, optional

 Prepare wild rice mix according to package directions.
 This casserole is best if the rice is not overdone as it will cook a bit more as the casserole bakes.
 Watch it carefully and pull it as soon as it’s done.